Metacognition for SEND and Neurodivergent StudentsMetacognition for SEND and Neurodivergent Students - educational concept illustration

 Multiple means of engagement:

-Optimise individual choice and autonomy by allowing students to select which metacognitive strategies to apply to a given task, fostering ownership and engagement.
+Improve individual choice and autonomy by allowing students to select which metacognitive strategies to apply to a given task, developing ownership and engagement.

 Minimise threats and distractions by creating predictable structures for metacognitive reflection.
 Regular, brief metacognitive check-ins are less anxiety-provoking than lengthy, unpredictable reflection sessions.